Solo travel to ‘the end of the world’

 Observing the beauty we all looked to the horizon.
 The light became stronger and stronger and there it was: the moon.

 At the beginning the light of the moon seemed pinkish, then, the more it was rising, it became first yellow and then withe.
 The moon was the main character in the movie that was my present moment, the present moment for all of us.

 The feeling of a united connection through that massive ball of light that was making the night bright as a cold day.
-Gathered together with this strong connection between us, the surroundings and the moon, we all shared what we were grateful for in 2020.
+Gathered together with this strong connection between us, the surroundings and the moon, we all shared what we were grateful for my year That was.

 Shifting our space and reflecting, we all moved inside the house and into a small room.
 The room was warmed by a small fire and we enjoyed a homemade pumpkin soup.
 Then afterwards, we shared a guided meditation with Tibetan singing bowls.

 After the meditation, we all went out side again, passing through some big plants that with the moonlight seemed like a door to a magical world.

 Arriving in a little wooded area where the moon could just come through the branches of some trees.
 And what did we do?